ExeVirus/boxgen/Readme.md

 lua run.lua -h
 ```

-#### 4. To generate boxes for the provided example.obj file, just execute:
+#### 4. To generate boxes for the provided example.obj file, execute:

 ```
 lua run.lua
 ```
 - Two html files will be generated that allow you to view the boxes without loading all of minetest: boxes.html and obj.html. obj.html is just the mesh file, and boxes.html is the mesh + voxel grid used for generation + boxes.

-- The output data will be in a file called "data.box", this is to be renamed and used with [autobox](https://github.com/ExeVirus/autobox)
+- The output data will be in a file called "<meshfilename>.box", this is to be used with [autobox](https://github.com/ExeVirus/autobox)

 #### 5. To change the boxing settings, there are four key variables:
 - **spacing**: This is the spacing between voxels when voxelizing the object.
 Smaller is more data points, but slower.